-To submit the collaborative proposal, the following process must be completed:37
+To submit the collaborative proposal, the following process must be completed: 40

-(i) Fach non-lead organization must assign their proposal a proposal PIN.
-This proposal PIN and the temporary proposal ID generated by FastLane or Research.gov when the non-lead proposal is created must be provided to the lead organization before the lead organization submits its proposal to NSF.

-(ii) The lead organization must then enter each non-lead organization(s) proposal PIN and temporary proposal ID into the FastLane or Research.gov-lead proposal by using the "Link Collaborative Proposals" option found on the FastLane "Form Preparation" screen.

-(iii) All components of the collaborative proposal must meet any established deadline date, and failure to do so may result in the entire collaborative proposal being returned without review.

-(iv) Each collaborative proposal that includes funding to an International Branch Campus of a U.S. IHE or to a foreign organization (including through use of a subaward or consultant arrangement), must check the appropriate box on the proposal cover sheet.
+- (i) Each non-lead organization must assign their proposal a proposal PIN.
+This proposal PIN and the temporary proposal ID generated by FastLane or Research.gov when the non-lead proposal is created must be provided to the lead organization before the lead organization submits its proposal to NSF. - (ii) The lead organization must then enter each non-lead organization(s) proposal PIN and temporary proposal ID into the FastLane or Research.gov lead proposal by using the "Link Collaborative Proposals" option found on the FastLane "Form Preparation" screen. - (iii) All components of the collaborative proposal must meet any established deadline date, and failure to do so may result in the entire collaborative proposal being returned without review. - (iv) Each collaborative proposal that includes funding to an International Branch Campus of a U.S. IHE or to a foreign organization or foreign individual (including through use of a subaward or consultant arrangement), must check the appropriate box on the proposal cover sheet.
 The requirement to check the box only applies to the proposing organization that includes the international component.
 The lead organization also must provide the requisite explanation/justification in the project description.
-See Chapter I.E. for additional information on the content requirements.

-&lt;sup>37 Detailed instructions for the preparation and submission of collaborative proposals are available in FastLane and Research.gov.

-If funded, both lead and non-lead organizations are required to submit separate annual and final (v) project reports.
+See Chapter I.E for additional information on the content requirements. - (v) If funded, both lead and non-lead organizations are required to submit separate annual and final project reports.
 These reports should reference the work of the collaborative, while focusing on the distinct work conducted at each funded organization.

-Proposals Involving Vertebrate Animals 4.
+4. Proposals Involving Vertebrate Animals

-Any project proposing use of vertebrate animals for research or education shall comply with the а Animal Welfare Act (7 USC 2131, et seq.) and the regulations promulgated thereunder by the Secretary of Agriculture (9 CFR 1.1-4.11) pertaining to the humane care, handling, and treatment of vertebrate animals held or used for research, teaching, or other activities supported by Federal awards.
+a.
+Any project proposing use of vertebrate animals for research or education shall comply with the Animal Welfare Act (7 USC 2131, et seq.) and the regulations promulgated thereunder by the Secretary of Agriculture (9 CFR 1.1-4.11) pertaining to the humane care, handling, and treatment of vertebrate animals held or used for research, teaching, or other activities supported by Federal awards.
 In accordance with these requirements, proposed projects involving use of any vertebrate animal for research or education must be approved by the submitting organization's Institutional Animal Care and Use Committee (IACUC) before an award can be made.
 For this approval to be accepted by NSF, the organization must have a current Public Health Service (PHS) Approved Assurance.
 See also Chapter XI.B.3 for additional information on the administration of awards that utilize vertebrate animals.
 Note that for some types of vertebrate animals, additional review may be required.